-For the first three criteria, the Workgroup determined that the criteria could change throughout the allocation process in ways that would impact whether a transplant program would accept the lungs.
 Accordingly, the Workgroup determined these criteria should be communicated directly between the OPO and the transplant program at the time of the offer rather than reported at an earlier point in time in the OPTN Donor Data and Matching System.
 For Glasgow Coma Scale, members expressed concerns about the reliability of the assessment and its utility in decision-making for offer acceptance.
-The Committee requests feedback on other criteria that would aid lung transplant programs in evaluating organ offers.